jroller33/gh_commit_bot/README.md

 The reason why I created this bot was because I wanted my GitHub history to show commits being made everyday.
 Finding time to make commits every single day can be sometimes difficult, and this bot solves this issue.
 Now my GitHub history shows hundreds of commits being made everyday, and I don't have to manually make them if I don't want to.

-That's the beauty of learning a skill like automation scripting: you don't have to manually do something you don't feel like doing.
+**That's the beauty of learning a skill like automation scripting: you don't have to manually do something you don't feel like doing 😉**

 ## Usage